Making HCi cover claims

 // CLAIMING

-Lodging a Claim is easy!
+Lodging extras claims is easy!

 HCi extras cover helps cover your health expenses away from hospital.